RatJuggler/my-production-docker-build/README.md

 - Add Portainer as a management dashboard.
 - Implement Anchore analysis and scanning.
 - Add monitoring and health checks.
-- Build images on GitHub actions.
+- Build images via Docker Hub or GitHub Actions.
 - Test reporting of CSP issues and other errors.
 - Use Traefik instead of Nginx.
 - Use Kubernetes.